 This BIE criteria document has guidance for departments with examples of appropriate evidence.

 Once departments have selected their finalists for campus interviews, a review committee will evaluate each candidate to ensure they meet the required qualifications and criteria.
-The BIE Review Committee is comprised of members of the Senate Diversity, Equity and Inclusion Committee, the Senate Tenure-Track Planning Committee, and representatives appointed by the Provost and by the Chief Diversity Officer.
+The BIE Review Committee is comprised of members of the Senate Diversity, Equity and Inclusion Committee, and representatives appointed by the Provost and by the Chief Diversity Officer.